encourageat/blog/_posts/2024-01-15-Start-Keycloak-using-Docker.md

     driver: bridge
 ```

-In the above I had specified mapped port as 9095 and gave a admin password as
+In the above, I had specified mapped port as 9095 and gave a admin password as
 admin.
 I am pulling the latest Keycloak image (although its advisable to specify version to be sure that you are getting the version you want)

 For running in detached mode use the command